ILIAS-eLearning/ILIAS/docs/documentation/accessibility.md

 #### Success Criterion Text Spacing$$
 Reference: WCAG 2.1 > 1.4.12 Level AA / EN 301 549 > 9.1.4.12
+Target group: creator of content, developer
-In content implemented using markup languages that support the following text style properties, no loss of content or functionality occurs by setting all of the following and by changing no other style property:
+In content implemented using markup languages that support the following text style properties, no loss of content or functionality MUST occurs by setting all of the following and by changing no other style property:

 - Line height (line spacing) to at least 1.5 times the font size;